loganthorneloe/prosody/README.md

 ```

 **What happens after installation:**
-- ✅ Prosody starts immediately (you'll see a notification)
+- 🚀 Launch from your application menu (search "Prosody")
-- ✅ Auto-starts on every login
+- ✅ Auto-starts on every login after first launch
 - ⬇️ First use downloads Whisper model (~140MB, one-time)
-- 🚀 No configuration needed!
+- 🔔 Shows notification when ready

 To manage the service:
 ```bash